-Happening Now - Building Pop-Up Bikeways & Walkways
+Happening Now - St. Bernard #iBikeNola Pop-Up Bikeway

 More and more people are biking in New Orleans – commuting to work and to school, meeting friends, staying healthy.
 But despite the progress that’s been made, we still have too few safe passageways across town.
 Preventable crashes are all too common.
 Whether we’re just beginning to ride or have been biking New Orleans streets our whole lives, we all need safe and reliable ways to get from Point A to Point B.

 Beginning this summer, Bike Easy is launching a series of short-run “pop-up” projects to demonstrate how New Orleans streets can be made safe for everyone who uses them.
 Under the banner, #IBikeNola, with your input we will be picking streets and trouble spots to make safer in neighborhoods all across New Orleans, by turning a painted lane into a protected bikeway, adding crosswalks at a dangerous intersection, or a rest area to an empty transit stop.
 Each installation will last for only a matter of days or weeks.
 Our hope is to show what should exist so as to build support for improved biking and walking infrastructure across the city.

 The first #IBikeNola installation will be a ‘pop-up’ protected bikeway on St Bernard Avenue, between Saint Claude Avenue and Claiborne Avenue.
 One of the most heavily biked areas in all New Orleans, protecting riders along this main thoroughfare will do much to improve safety and peace of mind for commuters from the 7th Ward, Gentilly, and neighborhoods alongside City Park and up to the lakefront and UNO.
 Installation is scheduled to begin the weekend of July 29th and will be open for use from July 31st – August 11th.